-Greater Building Society Travel Insurance Policy Review
+Greater Building Society Travel Insurance policy review.

 When you’re planning a holiday, thinking about things that could go wrong on your trip is probably the last thing you want to do.
-But that doesn’t mean you shouldn’t do it, as overseas sickness and injuries can leave you with huge medical and hospital bills.
+However, that doesn’t mean you shouldn’t do it, as overseas sickness and injuries can leave you with huge medical and hospital bills.

 This is why travel insurance cover is an essential consideration for every trip.
 Not only does it provide financial protection when you suffer an overseas medical emergency, it also provides cover for things like lost or stolen luggage and travel documents, flight delays, personal liability, and cancellation fees and lost deposits when you are forced to cancel your trip.